Cayetana Fitz-James Stuart, 18th Duchess of Alba

-María del Rosario Cayetana Fitz-James Stuart y Silva, 18th Duchess of Alba GE (28 March 1926 – 20 November 2014) was one of the most senior aristocrats in Spain, as well as the most titled aristocrat in the world, a distinction now held by the Princess Victoria of Hohenlohe-Langenburg, 20th Duchess of Medinaceli.
+María del Rosario Cayetana Fitz-James Stuart y Silva, 18th Duchess of Alba GE (28 March 1926 – 20 November 2014) was a Spanish aristocrat.

+She was the third woman of the House of Alba to hold the Dukedom of Alba in her own right.
+Also, during her life, she was the most titled aristocrat in the world, as recognized by the The Guinness Book of Records; she was grandee of Spain fourteen times and had around 50 noble titles.
+This record is now held by Princess Victoria of Hohenlohe-Langenburg, 20th Duchess of Medinaceli.

-Family
+First years

-Born in Liria Palace in Madrid on 28 March 1926, Cayetana Fitz-James Stuart was the only child of the 17th Duke of Alba (a prominent Spanish politician and diplomat during the 1930s and 1940s) and his wife, María del Rosario de Silva y Gurtubay, 9th Marchioness of San Vicente del Barco.
-She was the eight-greats granddaughter of James II.
-Her godmother was Queen Victoria Eugenie, the wife of King Alfonso XIII of Spain.
+Born in Liria Palace in Madrid on 28 March 1926, Cayetana Fitz-James Stuart was the only child of Jacobo Fitz-James Stuart, 17th Duke of Alba (a prominent Spanish politician and diplomat during the 1930s and 1940s) and his wife, María del Rosario de Silva y Gurtubay, 9th Marchioness of San Vicente del Barco.
+She was the eighth great-granddaughter of James II and VII.

+She was baptized on 17 April 1926 in the Royal Chapel, her godparents being King Alfonso XIII and his wife, Queen Victoria Eugenia.
+For her baptism, the baptismal font of Santo Domingo de Guzmán was brought, which is only used to baptize monarchs or their descendants.

+Almost everyone knew her as Cayetana, the name she preferred.
+Her father called her "Tanuca" and Queen Sofia and other close associates called her "Tana".

+A few months after Cayetana was born, her mother, María del Rosario, fell ill with tuberculosis.
+To prevent infection, part of the Liria Palace was reserved for María del Rosario.
+The domestic staff tried to keep Cayetana away from her mother, and if the girl ever tried to avoid them, her mother would try to stop her by throwing something to make her run away.
+These traumatic situations remained forever in Cayetana's memory.

 Socialite

 As a socialite, the Duchess met famous VIPs from Spain and abroad.
-Jackie Kennedy visited her Seville palace, as did Wallis Simpson, Grace Kelly and Prince Rainier III of Monaco.
+Jackie Kennedy visited her Seville palace, as did Wallis Simpson, Princess Grace and Rainier III, Prince of Monaco, Queen Anne-Marie of Greece and King Constantine II of Greece.
 In 1959, the Duchess, together with designer Yves Saint Laurent, hosted a Dior show for charitable purposes in her Liria Palace, Madrid, a palace which movie stars Charlton Heston, Sophia Loren, Audrey Hepburn and Raf Vallone visited.
 In her youth the Duchess posed for Richard Avedon and Cecil Beaton and she appeared on the cover of Time and Harper's Bazaar.

 She was inducted into Vanity Fairs International Best Dressed List Hall of Fame in 2011.